JaffaKetchup/flutter_map_tile_caching/README.md

 # flutter_map_tile_caching

+>## Branch 'v3-testing'
+>
+>Please note, you are currently not in the 'main' branch, which is the branch that is kept production ready.
+This branch is only currently for development, and should not be used except for development or testing.

 A plugin for the [`flutter_map`](https://pub.dev/packages/flutter_map) library.
 Adds full tile caching functionality and methods to download areas of tiles.

 [![Pub](https://img.shields.io/pub/v/flutter_map_tile_caching.svg)](https://pub.dev/packages/flutter_map_tile_caching) [![likes](https://badges.bar/flutter_map_tile_caching/likes)](https://pub.dev/packages/flutter_map_tile_caching/score) [![pub points](https://badges.bar/flutter_map_tile_caching/pub%20points)](https://pub.dev/packages/flutter_map_tile_caching/score)